yashasvii29/yashasvii29/README.md

 - 📫 How to reach me **yashasviagrawal29@gmail.com**

-- 🤝  I'm open to collaborating on Web development and Software development
+- 🤝  I'm looking to collaborate on Web development and Software development

 - 🔥 Always striving to work hard & learn new tools and technologies.